TMoore89/ENSEKTest/TestResponses.md

 - An image saying "Maintenance" is presented

 Acceptance Criteria:
-Given I have navigated to the "sell energy" page
+- Given I have navigated to the "sell energy" page
-When I peruse the screen presented
+- When I peruse the screen presented
-Then a selection of energy types and their current rates are presented
+- Then a selection of energy types and their current rates are presented
   </details>

 # Question 3:
 ## Identifying tests for automation:
-Whilst this is not a comprehensive list, some reasonable candidates for automation and why include:
+Whilst this is not a comprehensive list, here are some reasonable candidates for automation test cases and why:
 - Register new profile
     - This is a screen where the elements will rarely change thus reducing the amount of maintenance and there are clearly defined rules for each field.
 As such it is easy to have variables with a large volume of generated values.
 This will remove a lot of overhead from a manual tester as it can be ensured that the rules for the fields can be complied with and the obvious points of failures checked with ease.
 It also enables some stress testing of the fields by continually generating longer email addresses/passwords until such point as the field rejects the value (if at all).
 - Log in